 Faculty: Design and Technology (continued) Stage 2 Subject: Food and Hospitality Length of Course: Full year (20 units) Pre-Requisites: Competent achievement in one semester of Hospitality or Nutrition at Stage 1.
-SACE Board of SA Code: SACE Board of SA Code: 2FOH20 Course Leads to: ds to: Industry work, TAFE and University studies.
+SACE Board of SA Code: 2FOH20 Course Leads to: Industry work, TAFE and University studies.